lexruee/tentacle_pi/README.md

 * Python 2.7 support!
 Because most of the single-board computers have Python 2.7 support like Raspberry Pi, Raspberry Pi 2, Banana Pi, or BeagleBone Black.

-* No hardcoded platform specific drivers
+* No hardcoded platform specific drivers.

 * My goal is to support further I2C sensors in the future.